 La Curva de la Gringa is the name of a 90-degree bend near Jungapeo, west of Zitácuaro in the state of Michoacán.
 Literally translated as “the American woman’s curve”, how did this name come about?
 The first thing to remember is that all names on maps have to come from somewhere.
-Detailed maps of Mexico, including the 1:50,000 series, rely initially on aerial or satellite imagery, followed by some checking on the ground.
-Given the expense, ground checking is often relatively limited.
-However, the on-the-ground surveyors are responsible for adding names to the maps.
+Detailed maps of Mexico, including the 1:50,000 series, relied initially on aerial (later satellite) imagery, followed by some checking on the ground.
+Given the expense, ground checking was often relatively limited.
+However, the on-the-ground surveyors were responsible for adding names to the maps.

 In this case, local informants were apparently unanimous in calling this bend La Curva de la Gringa.
 Further research shows that this had nothing to do with any purported similarity to the sensuous curve of a gringa‘s breast, but derived from when the road was first paved in the 1950s.
 Apparently, shortly after the road was finished, an American lady driving her oversized gas-guzzler down to the luxury spa of San José Purua completely missed this bend, and plowed into a cornfield.
 The locals have long memories!